mfix22/gest/README.md

 ##### `--inspect (-I)`

-For convenience, running `gest --inspect` or `gest -I` will print your GraphQL schema
+For convenience, running `gest --inspect` or `gest -I` will pretty print your GraphQL schema

 ##### `--print (-P)`